skeeto/skeeto.github.com/_posts/2018-07-20-The-Value-of-Undefined-Behavior.markdown

 ### Strict aliasing

-Another controversial undefined behavior is *strict aliasing*.
+Another controversial undefined behavior is [*strict aliasing*][sa].
 This particular term doesn't actually appear anywhere in the C specification, but it's the popular name for C's aliasing rules.
 In short, variables with types that aren't compatible are not allowed to alias through pointers.